giliyoffe/Fibbage-Diconium/README.md

-## Chat Application using React, Express, socket.io, Node.js
+## Fibbage boilerplate Application using React, Express, socket.io, Node.js
 ### It allows multiple users to chat in a same room in real time.

+## testing push to herokuu

 <br></br>